Æ

 About:

-Dr. Frank Knoefel is the University of Ottawa Brain and Mind - Bruyère Research Institute Chair in Primary Health Care Dementia Research and a physician at the Bruyère Memory Program.
+Dr. Frank Knoefel is the Bruyère Health Chair in Research in Technology for Aging in Place and a physician at the Bruyère Memory Program.
 He has been providing bilingual care to aging Canadians for some 30 years, focusing initially on geriatric rehabilitation, and for the last 15 years caring for older Canadians with cognitive challenges.
 He holds appointments in the Department of Family Medicine, University of Ottawa and Systems and Computer Engineering, Carleton University.
-Dr. Knoefel has extensive hospital administration experience, including being Medical Director of Geriatric Rehabilitation, Chief of Medical Staff and Vice-President Medical Affairs at Bruyère.
+Dr. Knoefel has extensive hospital administration experience, including being Medical Director of Geriatric Rehabilitation, Chief of Medical Staff and Vice-President Medical Affairs at Bruyère Health.
+Dr. Knoefel previously held the University of Ottawa Brain and Mind - Bruyère Health Research Institute Chair in Primary Health Care Dementia Research from 2021 to 2024.

 Dr. Knoefel’s research interests are focused on the use of sensors to facilitate aging in place.
 Following his clinical practice, early work was focused on bed-based sensors to monitor physical well-being, such as transfers out of bed and breathing.
 His current research is focused more on technology to monitor and support cognition, including how sensors in the home can monitor activities of daily living and how artificial intelligence will be able to help cue a person’s activities to maintain independence.
 Dr. Knoefel also studies how technology can help assess and improve driving safety in older drivers.